micro-community/development/onboarding.md

 # Onboarding

-This is onboarding for anyone working on the development of micro.
+This is onboarding for anyone working at Micro.

 ## Overview